JTC-R/Code-Examples/README.md

 The example PDF (SPY_report_20220509) is an Example PDF for the stock $SPY.
 Approximately 650+ reports are created daily and are the cummulation of several distinct data streams and data procssing that must occur prior to the creation of the reports.

+The PYTHON JOBS APP was designed to web-scrape various job-hunting websites with user-input.
+It was mainly used as a learning example for Python but it is functional as of 06/2021.
+The user is able to specify the websites they want searched, the type of jobs, the amount of queries, and set the location for the search.
+As of now, the websites searched are:

+    Monster.com,
+    Indeed.com,
+    Gettinghired.com,
+    Flexjobs.com,
+    Snagajob.com, and
+    Glassdoor.com

+All websites except for Glassdoor are straight-forward scrapes.
+However, Glassdoor has safeguards that have to be overcome - thus the prolonged mechanism for the creation of the appropriate Glassdoor URL can be noted.